skukuck/sundials/doc/kinsol/guide/source/Usage/index.rst

    fixed-point or Picard iterations.

    :param kin_mem: pointer to the KINSOL memory block.
-   :param damping_fn: the function to compute the depth parameter or ``NULL``
+   :param depth_fn: the function to compute the depth parameter or ``NULL``
                     to disable using a depth function.
 See :c:type:`KINDepthFn` for more information.

    :retval KIN_SUCCESS: The depth function has been successfully set.
    :retval KIN_MEM_NULL: The ``kin_mem`` pointer is ``NULL``.

    .. versionadded:: 7.3.0

 .. _KINSOL.Usage.CC.optional_inputs.optin_ls: